The alarm goes off – early … really early! Reminiscent of a time long past when most things required rising early. But that was then.

 Charbo’s ride was from San Francisco to San Diego; he went solo, with little fanfare.
 He kept asking me to join him, but life, work, time constraints did not allow me the time to train at the level required.

 But I said that if he attempted another ride, “I’ll do it with you”.

 Well, he did it.
 He successfully completed last year’s California ride.
 When our BUD/S Class reunion was held at UDT/SEAL Museum annual muster it was a topic of discussion among our classmates.

 I had to do my part …

 The temptation to hit snooze is suppressed.
 A few cups of coffee, a moment of quiet time, and the day begins.
 I had a ready assist from Charbo, when I arrived home from the reunion, he had shipped a brand new bike to my house.
 I got the message …TRAIN!

 Coming from a cold start on the bike in November, I used the rule of thumb that running 4 miles is like biking 10.

 I’m slowly conditioning my body to awaken muscle groups that had been slumbering for decades.
-Still swimming to help maintain the upper body with added stressors of riding mechanics – things have been going well
+Still swimming to help maintain the upper body with added stress of riding mechanics – things have been going well.

 Light stretching, even a yoga session (thanks Connie)